 Unfortunately, because of the structure of our program, we do not allow partial participation or latecomers to the program

-Are programs are filled on a rolling basis.
+Our programs are filled on a rolling basis.
+We suggest applying early to avoid dissapointment.

 All residential programs require an audition.
 However, audition requirements vary by program.
 In addition, every student will complete a placement audition during their first two days of each session.
 Non-audition day programs must still complete an application.
-View requirements by program below:
+Click here to view requirements by program, and details on how to apply.

 *Please note, audition materials can be submitted online.